 The European Banking Federation encourages trust in digital identity verification tools that can guarantee “the person claiming a particular identity is in fact the person to whom the identity was assigned.”

-One of the key requirements of the revised Payment Services Directive (PSD2) is that banks must add two-factor Strong Customer Authentication (SCA) for all remote access to customer accounts.
+One of the key requirements of the revised Payment Services Directive (PSD2) is that banks must add two-factor Strong Customer Authentication (SCA) for all remote access to customer accounts and online payments.
 This means that when authentication is required, two of three factors will be applied: something the customer is, something the customer has and something the customer knows.
 Clearly, identity verification will be critical as part of this, and when customers forget or lose a key component, banks will need to ask them to re-identify themselves.

 As many businesses are already seeing, customer account access dependent on two-factor authentication leads to an increase in customers losing their authentication credentials.
 What is often missed in the new regulation is that PSD2 requires this credential reset process to also use two-factor authentication, and needs the end customer to use two different authentication factors to those utilised in the account access process for the Open APIs.
 The credential reset process means the customer has to re-identify themselves to their bank using a Strong Customer Identity Verification (SCeID) process to verify or re-verify their identity.